brianmacarthur/qmk_firmware/keyboards/planck/keymaps/littlebigdata/readme.md

 This is a grid layout that adds a new function layer similar to the default one from the Pok3r, triggered by the Caps Lock key, but it moves 'page down' to what I think is a more intuitive index finger lower row position.
-It also preserves the traditional position of the Control, GUI, and Alt keys bilaterally and removes the arrows from the lower row.
+It also preserves the traditional position of the Control, GUI, and Alt on the left.
 Additionally, Planck Light RGB controls are included in the ADJUST layer.

     /* Qwerty
     * ,-----------------------------------------------------------------------------------.